Frequently asked questions

 Neurons create an electrical signal every time they fire.
 These signals are so fast they are measured in fractions of a second. qEEG is sensitive enough to capture your brain’s electrical impulses and create an accurate, objective map of your brain function.

 Yes.
 One hundred percent.
-Neurologics uses FDA-approved technology.
+Neurologics uses FDA-registered technology.
 Trained experts conduct the mapping process.
 Specialists in neurology, neurophysiology, and behavioral neuroscience analyze all data.

 Many people believe CAT scans, PET scans, MRIs and fMRIs are the best ways to peer inside a living human brain.
 It is true that these are amazing tools and help people all over the world every day, but they have a common flaw: they capture only structural data as opposed to the functional data captured by qEEG.
 A Neurologics qEEG-based Brain Map allows us to see how the brain functions in real time.
 This is a revolution in neuroscience, and we are the only people who do it.